CharleneMcKeown/learning-day/README.md

     ```
     <img src="./images/git-status.PNG" alt="Git Status"/>

     This is a useful command, and one to use often.
-It tells us a few things about our git repository.
+It tells you a few things about your git repository.

-    - We are on the master (main) branch
+    - You are on the master (main) branch
-    - We haven't made any commits yet
+    - You haven't made any commits yet
-    - We have changes that need to be committed
+    - You have changes that need to be committed
-    - We have untracked files
+    - You have untracked files

     >Note: If you need a quick primer on git, please check out [FreeCodeCamp](https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/) which is about a ten minute read.